kuzzleio/kuzzle/doc/2/guides/main-concepts/5-authentication/index.md

 }'
 ```

-They will then be **stored by the plugin** in charge of the `local` strategy in a **secure storage space** accessible only with the code of this plugin.
+They will then be **stored by the plugin** in charge of the `local` strategy in a **secure storage space** accessible only from the plugin's scope.

 It is possible to manipulate a user's credentials:
  - [security:getCredentials](/core/2/api/controllers/security/get-credentials): retrieve credentials information for a strategy
- - [security:createCredentials](/core/2/api/controllers/security/create-credentials): create new credentials another strategy
+ - [security:createCredentials](/core/2/api/controllers/security/create-credentials): create new credentials for another strategy
  - [security:deleteCredentials](/core/2/api/controllers/security/delete-credentials): delete credentials for a strategy

-When a user wants to authenticate to Kuzzle, he must choose a strategy and then provide the information requested by the strategy.
+When a user wants to authenticate to Kuzzle, they must choose a strategy and then provide the information requested by it.

-For example for the `local` strategy it is required to provide a `username` and a `password`:
+For instance, the `local` strategy requires a `username` and a `password`:

 ```bash
 kourou auth:login -a strategy=local --body '{